 Q. DO I HAVE TO BE AN APPROVED PROVIDER TO ACCESS THE APP?

 Yes.
 Only Safe Play approved providers can get access to all the content on the mobile app.
-Certified coaches will have access to everything including the assessment tool and the coaching practice and play plans.
+Coaches that belong to a Professional Tennis Organization will have access to everything including the assessment tool and the coaching practice and play plans.
 Unapproved providers will be able to see limited content.

 Q. WHEN WILL COMMUNITY AND SCHOOL CURRICULUM ADDED TO THE APP?

 In April community and school curriculum will be added to the mobile app.
-At that time only certified coaches will be able to access the coaching practice and play plans.
+At that time only coaches that belong to a Professional Tennis Organization will be able to access the coaching practice and play plans.
 All other providers will be able to access the school and community curriculum.

 Q. IS IT POSSIBLE TO PRINT OFF PLANS FROM THE NET GENERATION APP?